 At a glance

-In the last thirty years, cow and calf production has earned its place as a key livestock sector in Quebec.
-The quality of the livestock stands out in the markets and the sector is consolidating.
+Cow and calf production is a key livestock sector in Quebec.
+The quality of the livestock stands out in the markets, and the sector is consoliding.

-Québec is still a modest player on the Canadian scale, with beef production accounting for around 4% of national production.
-However, the Québec veal sector is the unchallenged leader in Canada, with about 70% of national production.
-We should also note that animals culled from the dairy and cow-calf herds contribute to the growth of beef production (so called commercial beef).
-Québec produces 11% of Canadian commercial beef.
+Quebec is still a modest player in the Canadian context, with beef production accounting for around 4% of national production.
+However, the Québec veal sector is the undisputed leader in Canada, with about 75% of the country’s production.
+In addition, animals culled from dairy and cow-calf herds contribute to the growth in beef production (commercial beef).
+Quebec produces 11% of commercial beef.

-Beef production ranks fourth in Québec livestock production, after dairy, hog and poultry production.
-In Québec, there are currently about 8,205 farm operations partially or totally dedicated to cattle production.
+Quebec currently has nearly 8,200 farm operations partially or totally dedicated to cattle production.
 The producers are men and women with a passion for their profession.
-Over the years, they have developed modern livestock farming conditions and rigorous quality control, favouring on-farm food safety, animal welfare and animal health.
+Over the years, they have developed modern livestock farming environments and rigorous quality control, which promotes on-farm food safety, animal welfare, and animal health.

-The agroenvironmental best practices implemented also ensure the sustainable development of cattle farms.
-Producers care deeply about offering consumers, nutritious, healthy meat of the highest quality!
+The agri-environmental best practices they use also ensure cattle farms develop in a sustainable way.
+Producers care deeply about offering consumers nutritious, healthy meat of the highest quality!

-Québec cattle production encompasses two sectors: beef production and veal production.
-The beef sector includes feeder calves (cattle fed on pasture), fed cattle, cull cattle and dairy calves.
+Quebec cattle production encompasses two sectors: beef production and veal production.
+The beef sector includes feeder calves (beef calves), fed cattle, and cull cattle.
 The heavy veal sector includes grain-fed veal calves and milk-fed veal calves.

 Production At a Glance